savanaben/Draw-Probability-Calculator/README.md

  ### Nice to haves
  - fancier link/multivariate logic, such as OR operator (what are the chances I draw a plains and an island, OR a dual land).
  - ~~Group linked cards in the output visual in some way (connector line, within a box, include link name, even just adjacent)~~
- - Support variable draws per turn? (what if I have a lot of cantrips, scry, early-game draw, etc).
-I'm imagining a dropdown next to each "draw x" output, which could let you increase that value by 1-3.
-Consider if scry can be supported in a similar way (assume you always pitch a card to the bottom if it's not a desired card?)
  - support shuffling on any turn (fetch lands, etc, would change probabilities with london mulligan as the cards placed on the bottom sort of "re-enter" the random pool).
  - Some kind of integration with moxfield tags...
 (I imagine the groupings ppl use on moxfield might also be the groupings they'd want to know probabilities for.. (what are the chances I get x card from "creatures" or "removal")).
  - I had considered supporting "enter tapped" flags and logic for the mana probabilities, but I am less convinced on how helpful this would be.
 For example, the tool could be expanded to say what the percent change is that you get 1,2,3, etc enter tapped lands.
 But often enter-tapped lands come with more consideration (can you play them in a way that still allows you to play what you want on a certain turn).
 Additionally, I think most people avoid tapped lands whenever possible, so a tool that somehow considered their impact might not be too helpful.